 Has your boat seating seen better days?
 It’s difficult to enjoy a day out on the water if your seats are ripped, faded, or worn through.

-Fortunately, with the right tools and a little know-how, you can restore your boat seating to its prime using marine vinyl fabric.
+Fortunately, with the right tools and a little know-how, you can restore your vinyl boat seats to their prime using marine vinyl fabric.
 Here are a few tips to help you get started.

 Assemble Your Tools

-A household sewing machine isn’t the right fit for heavy-duty marine vinyl fabric.
+A household sewing machine isn’t the right fit for restoring vinyl boat seats with heavy-duty marine vinyl fabric.
 You want a sewing machine that’s composed of metal, not plastic, so it won’t break when working with thicker material.
 If you’re serious about restoring your boat’s upholstery, keep an eye out for a machine with an external motor of 1 amp or more, or an industrial-quality machine with a walking foot.

-In addition to a heavy-duty machine, you’ll need a good supply of large needles to tackle the seating project.
+In addition to a heavy-duty machine, you’ll need a good supply of large needles to sew vinyl boat seats.
 With sewing needles, the bigger the number, the thicker the needle, so go for at least a #16 or #18.

 Your scissors should also be intended for fabric.
 Otherwise, you’re going to be frustrated trying to work with flimsy scissors that can’t handle the thick vinyl fabric.